vasile/GTFS-viz/README.md

 		rake project:deploy

-Now you can access the transit simulator in browser and enjoy the animation :)
+Now you can access the [Transit Map](https://github.com/vasile/transit-map) app in browser and enjoy the animation :)

 ## License